 |Second semester (FY 2022)||April 1, 2022 to Sept.
 30, 2022||Application period open Oct.
 15 – Dec.
 15, 2021|

 |First semester (FY 2023)||Oct.
 1, 2022 to March 31, 2023||Application period open April 15 – June 15, 2022|

 |Second semester (FY 2023)||April 1, 2023 to Sept.
 30, 2023||Application period open Oct.
 15 – Dec.
 15, 2022|

-If your application is not accepted for the first semester you must reapply for second semester courses.
 Applications are not carried over.
+If your application is not accepted for the semester in which you applied, you must reapply for the next semester.